 Allows 500R8 to slave from a device connected to the ADAT stream.
-This setting should be used if you wish to slave 500R8 to a device that is connected via ADAT.
+This setting should be used if you need 500R8 to slave off of the device that is connected via ADAT.

 Word Clock

 Allows 500R8 to slave from a device connected to the Word Clock Input connector.
 This setting should be used if you need to clock 500R8 off of an external clock master connected via a word clock BNC cable.